diffblue/gitlab/doc/administration/geo/replication/troubleshooting.md

 ### Message: `ERROR:  replication slots can only be used if max_replication_slots > 0`?

 This means that the `max_replication_slots` PostgreSQL variable needs to be set on the **primary** database.
-In GitLab 9.4, we have made this setting default to 1.
+This setting defaults to 1.
 You may need to increase this value if you have more **secondary** nodes.

 Be sure to restart PostgreSQL for this to take effect.
 See the [PostgreSQL replication setup](../setup/database.md#postgresql-replication) guide for more details.